aduffy70/Protocols/RAD-seq_protocol.md

 Add 20 ul of DEPC water (or resuspension buffer) to each well, run it over the beads but don’t touch them.
 Pipette over the beads until they resuspend, and pipette up and down 10 times to mix well.
 Incubate for 2 min at room temp.

 Place tubes on magnetic stand for 5 min.
 Then carefully transfer 17.5 ul of clear supernatant to labeled tube.

 Measure concentration on Qubit.

-Submit for qPCR/bioanalyzer.
+Submit for sequencing.
+The sequencing center will use qPCR/bioanalyzer to determine if additional size selection or cleaning is necessary and process as needed.
 It may require additional gel cut for better size selection.
 However, size selecting on gel without the bead cleaning seem to not be sufficient.

 # Recipes